Krukov/cashews/Readme.md

 #### Iterators

-All upper decorators can be use only with coroutines.
+All upper decorators can be used only with coroutines.
 Cashing async iterators works differently.
 To cache async iterators use `iterator` decorator

 ```python